fynks/debrid-services-comparison/README.md

 ### Up-to-date Pricing

+**Please note that pricing can change.
+It is highly recommended to verify the latest pricing directly on the official websites before making a decision.**

- You can check pricing for each individual service at:
+You can check the most current pricing for each individual service at:
 - [AllDebrid](https://alldebrid.com/offer/)
 - [Real-Debrid](https://real-debrid.com/premium)
 - [TorBox](https://torbox.app/pricing)